fmilicchio/fmilicchio.github.io/courses.md

 				<header class="major">
 					<h3>Computer Graphics</h3>
 				</header>
 				<p>Computer Graphics is a base class that will introduce all basic aspects of the field, from both technical and artistic point of views, with a hint on both videogames and the movie industry.
-We will study the real GPU hardware architectures and modern APIs like OpenGL, Vulkan, and DirectX, and cover topics like meshes, curves and surfaces, rendering, lighting and shadows.
+We will study the real GPU hardware architectures and modern APIs like OpenGL, Vulkan, and DirectX, along with the Unreal game engine.
+We will also cover topics like meshes, curves and surfaces, rendering, lighting and shadows.
 From the artistic perspective we will see the principles of a good animation, colors and perception.</p>
 				<ul class="actions">
 					<li><a href="{{site.baseurl}}/pages/graphics.html" class="button">Course Homepage</a></li>
 				</ul>